hgvinayak/Call-Center-Data-Analysis-Excel/README.md

-Call-Center-Data-Analysis
+# Call Center Data Analysis Project - MS Excel

---- 👉This Repository will focus on analyzing the Customer complaint's data in call centers.
+This Repository will focus on analyzing the Customer complaint's data in call centers.

-✅ Objective: Analysing the customer complaints data for diffrent call centers and providing the insights to make the business decisions.
+**✅ Objective:** Analysing the customer complaints data for diffrent call centers and providing the insights to make the business decisions.

-❗ Domain : Microsoft Excel
+**📌Tool Used :** Microsoft Excel

-🌱Steps Applied :
+**🌱Steps Applied :**
 1. Get the data into excel .
 2. Understand the complete data and KPI parameters which needs to be focused.
 3. Cleaning the data and transforming the data aby dientifying any missing values, null values, data types, erros etc.